voidspace/voidspace.github.io/security.md

 * mTLS for enhanced security
 * Generating self-signed certificates for local development, with the cryptography library

-Michael Foord has been a Python application developer for over twenty years, is a Python core developer and the creator of unittest.mock, and is the author of "The Absolute Minimum Every Python Web Application Developer Must Know About Security".
+This course is taught by Michael Foord.
+Michael has been teaching Python for over a decade and has over twenty years industry experience as an application developer.
+Michael is a Python core developer and the creator of [unittest.mock](https://docs.python.org/3/library/unittest.mock.html) in the Python standard library, and is the author of [The Absolute Minimum Every Python Web Application Developer Must Know About Security](https://opensource.net/essential-python-web-security/).

 ## Topics Covered: